 Call on Health Ministry to clarity its stand on HMOs and resolve the HMO controversy in Malaysia

-The Sun reported today that a majority of Tenaga Nasional Bhd’s panel doctors had signed an agreement to allow MediMaster, a health management organisation (HMO), to manage the health Care of Tenaga ’a 25,000 employees’.
+The Sun reported today that a majority of Tenaga Nasional Bhd’s panel doctors had signed an agreement to allow MediMaster, a health management organisation (HMO), to manage the health Care of Tenaga’s 25,000 employees.

 More than 75% of Tenaga’s 370 panel doctors signed up before the Oct.
 31 deadline while a few indicated they wanted to wait for Malaysian Medical Association (MMA) approval while some group practices asked for more time.